 July 19, 2018, Salt Lake City, UT – Fossils of a new genus and species of an ankylosaurid dinosaur—Akainacephalus johnsoni-- have been unearthed in the Kaiparowits Formation of Grand Staircase-Escalante National Monument (GSENM), in Kane County, southern Utah, U.S.A., and are revealing new details about the diversity and evolution of this group of armored dinosaurs.
 Expected to look like other North American Late Cretaceous ankylosaurid dinosaurs with smooth bony armor on the skull, the new research suggests just the opposite and indicates that the defining features of Akainacephalus, specifically the spiky bony armor covering the skull and snout, align more closely with Asian ankylosaurids, who also have more pronounced spikes covering their skulls.

 Akainacephalus was announced today in the open-access scientific journal PeerJ and unveiled on exhibit in the Past Worlds Gallery of the Natural History Museum of Utah at the Rio Tinto Center in Salt Lake City, Utah.
-The genus name is derived from the Greek words akaina, which means ‘thorn’ or ‘spike’, and cephalus meaning ‘head.’
+The genus name is derived from the Greek words akaina, which means ‘thorn’ or ‘spike’, and cephalus, meaning ‘head.’
 The species epithet johnsoni honors Randy Johnson, a dedicated museum volunteer who skillfully prepared its skull.
 Other talented volunteers helped to prepare the rest of the specimen.

 “I’m a retired chemist, but I’ve always been interested in most of the science disciplines.
 I never thought that I would have the opportunity to actually work on fossils that could be important for paleontologists,” said Randy Johnson.
 Now that I’m a museum volunteer, I’m getting the opportunity to work on a large variety of fossils and consult with top paleontologists – it’s like a dream second career.
 I couldn’t believe it when they told me they are naming the ankylosaur after me, a once in a lifetime honor,” said Johnson.